 While there were only two cuts for the year, the real impact on the economy is still flowing through from the previous years’ 1.25% of cuts.
 With rates substantially lower, holding cash has certainly been less attractive for investors, and, as a result, that money has flowed into other asset classes.

 Lower interest rates have also increased the consumers’ propensity to spend – afterall, with little return on savings, you may as well enjoy the money!
-This has been a great flow on and serendipity for the retail sector, easing what have been extraordinarily tough times.
+This has been a great flow on and serendipity for the retail sector.
+And easing what has been extraordinarily tough times.

 With money effectively being driven out of cash, into other assets, a substantial amount of support is underpinning the economy and growth, with real assets – shares and property, in particular, likely to be the biggest beneficiaries.

 The flip side of the looser money supply is that inflation continues to bite.
 Those most affected by this are fixed income earnings – principally those that are retired.
 Officially, the current inflation rate is around 2.4% – negating any interest earned.
 I also say officially, because anecdotally, inflation feels far higher.

 Fuel prices have remained stubbornly high.
 Irrespective of the Australian Dollar or indeed oil prices – neither of which seem to have any downward impact through the $1.40/litre level – and I am sure more Australians than ever before are looking to the discount coupon on their shopper docket for some respite.